DEVELOPMENT TOOLS

 Version Upgrades

-• ✓ Automatic PHP refactoring (Rector)
+• ✓ Automatic PHP fixes (Rector)

 • ✓ JavaScript updates (ESLint)